My Google Photos isn't backing up

 Fix 3.
 Update the Google Photos app

-There may be unresolved errors on older versions of the Google Photos app, and we recommend that you update Google Photos to the latest version promptly.
+There may be unresolved errors on older versions of the Google Photos app, including the Google Photos not automatically backing up issue, and we recommend that you update Google Photos to the latest version promptly.

 1. Open Google Play on your phone.